XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Good to know

-Double-check the minimum and maximum limits for your chosen deposit or withdrawal method and be aware of any charges applied by your bank or e-wallet provider.
+Review withdrawal processing times for your chosen method and be aware of any fees set by third-party processors—even if FBS itself doesn’t charge fees, your bank or e-wallet provider might.

 Payment methodAccepted currenciesMinimum amountProcessing timePossible fees